Balmain calls for peace and truth in Paris Fashion Week show

 Shimmering gold armored breastplates, shields and stiff gilets featured in the exhaustive co-ed collection that used light colors such as whites, creams and pastels as a contrast to represent honesty or truth.
 Lace was used alongside metal and neoprene to further this point of contrast — on signature Rousteing silhouettes that emphasized the shoulder and thick pants that clung to the legs with criss-cross or ribbed detailing.

-There was nothing groundbreaking here — yet some of the 74 looks cut fine styles, including a white paneled apron that seemed part-Japanese Warrior, part-Cricket whites.
+There was nothing groundbreaking here, though some of the 74 looks cut fine styles, including a white paneled apron that seemed part-Japanese Warrior, part-Cricket whites.

 ROCHAS’ FLUTTERING GOTH